PrithvirajKalburgi/Embedded-Robotics-Project/README.md

 # Embedded-Robotics-Project
-The main goal behind this project is to make a functional robot hooked to the Arduino circuit board.
-The board is programmed with various different Robot functions such as moving forwards, backwards, 360 turns and also has a compass attached to it which reads directions.
-There is also an ISP connected to the board which allows the user to control the robot through a web page.
+Designed and implemented a robotic system with a functional Lego-based frame controlled by an ESP micro controller.
+The system was connected via an ISP-enabled interface, allowing an user to control the robot movements through a web interface.